 First off let me say that all of the above assumes we have the time to properly consider all of the individuals impacted by our decisions and rationally assess our relevant beliefs and emotions when determining how to act.
 But sometimes we need to make a decision so quickly that we act “on instinct“.
 There is ongoing research on whether this instinctual decision-making, is so deeply rooted in our evolutionary past, that it may be impossible to change.
 Clearly if this is the case we cannot be judged on actions that are instinctually made.
 So the assumption in the questions above is we have the time to make a rational decision based on our beliefs and love, and act accordingly.

-Secondly, it would be rare, if ever, for the stakes of our actions to be so high as in this example.
-Most of the actions we take in our everyday lives are in response to the most mundane of questions that do not reveal anything about the love in our hearts: Should I wear that shirt today?
+Secondly, it would be rare, if ever, for the stakes of our actions to be as high as in this example.
+Most of the actions we take in our everyday lives are in response to the most mundane of questions that do not reveal anything about the essence of our souls: Should I wear that shirt today?
 Cereal or smoothie for breakfast?
 Should I take the car in for a wash?
 It is not these questions or resultant actions that are of concern to The Greatest Love.
 It is instead when, as in the example above, our actions can impact the lives of the other loving beings around us that, I believe, The Greatest Love is most interested.

 Returning to our example, and given the assumption that we have the time to properly consider all others impacted by our eventual decision, the path to follow still remains very unclear.
 We begin to see how the decision making process starts getting much more difficult.
 We begin to realize that there are often no single, simple answers when deciding how to act based on love.
 There can instead be many difficult assessments and multiple conflicting conclusions.
 Even in this example, a small sample of such conclusions may include: